 This prevents the milk from leaking into the baby's nose.

 - Burp your baby often.

 Do this during and after feeding.
-Babies with cleft palate tend to swallow more air when feeding.
+Babies with a cleft palate tend to swallow more air when feeding.
 They may need to be burped more often than other babies.